Attraction-Repulsion clustering with applications to fairness: Experiments

 Our last comparison is on a real data set known as the Ricci dataset, consisting of scores in an oral and a written exam of 118 firefighters, where the sensitive attribute is the race of the individual.
 This dataset was a part of the case Ricci v.
 DeStefano presented before the Supreme Court of the United States.

 For applying our attraction-repulsion clustering we codify white individuals as $S = 1$ and black and hispanic individuals as $S = -1$.
 The appropriate parameters for the dissimilarities are chosen to give a good performance (after a grid search as suggested in Section \ref{section_parameters}).
-The best results are obtained with our adaptation of Ward's method with $\delta_2$ and parameters $(u = 3.125, v = 10)$ and k-means after applying $\delta_1$, with parameters $(U = 0, V= 500)$, and a MDS embedding.
+The best results are obtained with our adaptation of Ward's method with $\delta_2$ and parameters $(u = 3.125, v = 10)$ and $k$-means after applying $\delta_1$, with parameters $(U = 0, V= 500)$, and a MDS embedding.
 Results are given in Table \ref{Tab_Ricci_comparison}.
-We generally see that again the balance given by using fairlets is higher than the one obtained with our procedures.
+We see the balance given by using fairlets is higher than the one obtained with our procedures.
 However, we see that our procedures produce more identifiable and compact clusters.
-As a remark, we see that both procedures achieve a nice improvement in fairness compared to the k-means solution in its non fair version.
+As a remark, we see that both procedures achieve a nice improvement in diversity compared to the $k$-means solution in its standard version.

 A plot of some of the clusterings can be seen in Figure \ref{fig_plot_soldiers}.
-Visually it is quite clear why the average silhouette index is higher in the attraction-repulsion clustering than in the fair k-median.
+Visually it is quite clear why the average silhouette index is higher in the attraction-repulsion clustering than in the fair $k$-median.
 It also clarifies what we mean by more identifiable and compact clusters.